MissouriState-CSC515-Spring2020/mjp1997-project/readme.md

 To build this project, navigate to the root directory of the project and use the command npm build run

-# Run Command
+# Start Command

-To run this project, navigate to the root directory of the project and use the command npm run
+To start a local development server for this project, navigate to the root directory of the project and use the command npm start